NativeScript/docs-v7/tutorial/chapter-6.md

 Within the if block, you start by getting a reference to the `UINavigationBar`, and then you set its [`barStyle` property](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIKitDataTypesReference/index.html#//apple_ref/c/tdef/UIBarStyle) to `UIBarStyle.UIBarStyleBlack`, which (counter intuitively) makes the iOS status bar use white text.
 This produces the look shown below:

-> **WARNING**: Unfortunately, because of an issue in the NativeScript 2.0 release, this example’s iOS status bar will show black text instead of white text.
-You can follow <https://github.com/NativeScript/NativeScript/issues/2062> on GitHub for updates on the problem.

 ![The iOS actionbar with updated colors](/img/cli-getting-started/nativescript/chapter6/ios/1.png)

 Learning how to transfer iOS and Android APIs into valid NativeScript code can take a little trial and error to get right.
 You can always refer to the NativeScript docs for detailed discussions of how to handle the code conversion.
 Here are the [docs for Android](/runtimes/android/marshalling/java-to-js.html), and here are the [docs for iOS](/runtimes/ios/marshalling/Marshalling-Overview.html).